-Medical Transfer
+Medical Transfer:

-Temporary medical transfers were not included in the original halibut and sablefish program, because the Council's intent was to have an owner-onboard fishery in the catcher vessel sectors, as well as concerns that they would be difficult to regulate.
+Temporary medical transfers were not included in the original halibut and sablefish program because the Council's intent was to have an owner-onboard fishery in the catcher vessel sectors, as well as concerns that they would be difficult to regulate.
 However, after reports of injured or ill IFQ holders being transported on and off fishing vessels to meet owner-onboard requirements, the Council recommended, and NMFS approved, the temporary medical transfer provision late in the 2007 fishing year.
-In recommending the medical transfer provision, the Council attempted to balance its objective to limit long-term leasing of quota share (QS) to promote an owner-onboard fishery with its recognition that a medical transfer provision would provide a mechanism for QS holders to retain their QS during bona fide medical temporary hardships.
+In recommending the medical transfer provision the Council attempted to balance its objective to limit longterm leasing of quota share (QS) to promote an owner-onboard fishery with its recognition that a medical transfer provision would provide a mechanism for QS holders to retain their QS during bona fide medical temporary hardships.
 Because of concerns that a small group of catcher vessel QS holders are using the medical transfer provision to circumvent the owner-onboard requirements, the Council proposed modifications to the program.
 The first modification would more tightly limit the number of years a QS holder could use the temporary medical transfer by changing the language from "for the same medical condition" to "for any medical condition".
-This change would prevent persons from applying for a temporary medical transfer for more than 2 of 5 years by slightly altering the description of the condition that prevents him/her from fishing that year.
-A second proposed modification would change the number of years the medical transfer provision could be used from 2 of the 5 most recent years to 3 of the 7 most recent years.
-A third modification would impose a lifetime limit on the number of years a QS holder reaches the limit, their application would be denied by NMFS, but he/she would still have the opportunity to appeal the decision through the normal appeals process.
-A fourth proposed modification would change the appeal the definition of the time period (year) that a medical transfer would be in effect from a calendar year to 365-days.
-NMFS does not support changing the definition of year to
+This change would prevent persons from applying for a temporary medical transfer in more than 2 of 5 years by slightly altering the description of the condition that prevents him/her from fishing that year.
+A second proposed modification would change the number of years the medical transfer provision could be used from 2 of the 5 most recent years to either 3 of the 7 most recent years or 4 of the 7 most recent years (with limits on the amount of IFQ that could be transferred the 3rd and 4th transfer years.
+A third modification would impose a lifetime limit on the number of years a QS holder could use the temporary medical transfer provision.
+A range of 5 to 10 years is considered for the lifetime limit.
+After a QS holder reaches the limit, their application would be denied by NMFS, but he/she would still have the opportunity to appeal the decision through the normal appeals process.
+A fourth proposed modification would change the definition of the time period (year) that a medical transfer would be in effect from a calendar year to 365-days.
+NMFS does not support changing the definition of year to 365-days because IFQ is issued for the calendar year and using a 365-day period would require substantial changes to tracking and management of IFQ that is leased.
+Finally, the Council is considering broadening the definition of a "certified medical professional" that may attest to medical professionals (e.g. chiropractors) that are currently excluded to attest to medical conditions.
+The definitions under consideration would broaden the current definition and may or may not include medical professionals that are licensed and practicing outside the U.S.